fsi-hack4autism/hackathon-2026/README.md

 | Rob Reese | Tech Lead | Microsoft |

 ### Use case 2: AGENTIC IEP ARCHITECT: LIFETIME DATA SYNTHESIS
-**FOCUS:** Utilize Agentic AI and RAG (Retrieval-Augmented Generation) to ingest decades of fragmented data—diagnostic reports, psychoeducational evaluations, and IEPs (Individualized Education Plan).
+**FOCUS:** Utilize Agentic AI and RAG (Retrieval-Augmented Generation) to ingest decades of fragmented data—diagnostic reports, psychoeducational evaluations, and IEPs (Individualized Education Plans).
 The goal is to build a secure, personalized foundation that generates highly tailored program recommendations that evolve with the individual.

 **Hackable Outcome:** An AI agent capable of cross-referencing past evaluations to suggest current IEP goals.